bkwon0402/bkwon0402.github.io/item/storytelling.md

 In addition, I carried out extensive research to understand the problems that the organization is addressing.
 This meant finding and reading research papers, white papers, and blog posts.

 After I completed my research, I designed visuals that explained the problems and programs.
-Designing visuals consisted of three steps: 1) deciding what we wanted to say 2) deciding how we wanted to say it i.e. copywriting 3) working on visual design.
+Designing visuals consisted of three steps: 1) deciding what we wanted to say 2) deciding how we wanted to say it 3) working on visual design.

 Part of designer’s job is to become a storyteller and an editor.
 In that sense, my experience as a storyteller at YTF has been immensely helpful in helping me grow as a designer.